prharms/news-query-nexis/README.md

 - Processes all `.docx` files in a data directory
 - Extracts articles and content from Word documents
 - Sends questions to Claude 4 Sonnet API with automatic fallback to Claude 3.5 Sonnet
-- Automatic document truncation to handle large files within token limits
+- Intelligent document batching to process large files without truncation
 - Requires citations with title, publication name, and date for all factual claims
 - Saves output as professionally formatted Word documents with timestamps
 - Returns concise responses (500 words or fewer)